angeal185/sicarii/README.md

 documentation tbc
 ## compression

-sicarii has built in support for both gzip and brotoli compression.
+sicarii has built in support for both gzip and brotli compression.

 * automatic compression can be enabled/disabled individually for your render/static/upload/download/cache data.

-* `config.gzip.enable` will enable/disable gzip compression
+* `config.compression.gzip.enable` will enable/disable gzip compression
-* `config.gzip.settings` will enable you to configure gzip compression
+* `config.compression.gzip.settings` will enable you to configure gzip compression
-* `config.gzip.settings` accepts all nodejs gzip settings
+* `config.compression.gzip.settings` accepts all nodejs gzip settings
-* `config.gzip.prezipped` will enable you to load/serve already compressed files
+* `config.compression.gzip.prezipped` will enable you to load/serve already compressed files
-* with `config.gzip.prezipped` enabled, you do not have to store an uncompressed copy of the data
+* with `config.compression.gzip.prezipped` enabled, you do not have to store an uncompressed copy of the data
-* `config.gzip.ext` will set the default gzip file extension
+* `config.compression.gzip.ext` will set the default gzip file extension

-* `config.brotoli.enable` will enable/disable brotoli compression
+* `config.compression.brotli.enable` will enable/disable brotli compression
-* `config.brotoli.settings` will enable you to configure brotoli compression
+* `config.compression.brotli.settings` will enable you to configure brotli compression
-* `config.brotoli.settings` accepts all nodejs brotoli settings
+* `config.compression.brotli.settings` accepts all nodejs brotli settings
-* `config.brotoli.prezipped` will enable you to load/serve already compressed files
+* `config.compression.brotli.prezipped` will enable you to load/serve already compressed files
-* with `config.brotoli.prezipped` enabled, you do not have to store an uncompressed copy of the data
+* with `config.compression.brotli.prezipped` enabled, you do not have to store an uncompressed copy of the data
-* `config.brotoli.ext` will set the default brotoli file extension
+* `config.compression.brotli.ext` will set the default brotli file extension

 documentation tbc
 ## static file server